The Mists of Pantea

 On the road later that same day, Loghren got an opportunity to test it.
 With the wind picking up on the plains, a twister barreled into their flank.
 With some fast action and exceptional vehicular skill, Loghren saved most of the cart at the cost of some bruised arses for his friends.

 The twister turned out to be an Air Elemental.
 Which turned out to have a terminal case of ‘messing with the Red Knot-itus.’
 One more terror dealt with, they were back on the road.
-Days later, at a swelled river, they came to a destroyed bridge with a cadre of travellers stranded and starving.
+Days later, at a swelled river, they came to a destroyed bridge with a cadre of travelers stranded and starving.
 Quickly deciding the locals were a superstitious bunch, the group decided to head into the Redwood on the morrow.
 The overtly rude old woman leading the people asked for an escort.
-Whilst having always wanted to be an escort, Loghren was specific about his clientel.
+Whilst having always wanted to be an escort, Loghren was specific about his clientele.

 In the dark of night the encampment was set upon by a Drow raiding party.
 Chaos erupted.
 Fire and magical darkness shrouded the night.
 Fucking cultists, most likely.
 It’s always a fucking cult.
 The Red Knot had faced Drow before, so set about rebuffing the attackers.
 Their leader got away, but a half dozen of his men died in the process.
 They took Gery.
 And some other folk too.

 Expediency took over, and Loghren had saved a Drow for questioning.
 He had wanted to be a better kind of man.
 Old habits die hard.
 And some jobs don’t need better kinds o’ men.
 With it naked and lashed to a tree, Loghren took a torch and dagger and stepped back into Long Talon’s old boots.
 A comfortable pair, if he was honest.
 The drow was not moved by threats, and would not treat with Taman and Andraste when they vouched for persuasion rather than torture.